-This information is being collected under the Authority of The Education Act, and will be used for the purposes of administering prescribed and nonprescribed medication during school hours.
+This information is being collected under the Authority of The Education Act, and will be used for the purposes of administering prescribed and non-prescribed medication during school hours.
 Questions about this collection should be directed to the Superintendent of Education, Niagara Catholic District School Board, 427 Rice Road, Welland, ON L3C 7C1 Telephone (905) 735-0240

-TO BE COMPLETED BY PARENT/GUARDIAN TO BE COMPLETED BY PHYSICIAN
+TO BE COMPLETED BY PARENT/GUARDIAN Name of Student TO BE COMPLETED BY PHYSICIAN

-Name of Student Name of Physician
+Name of Physician

 Student's Date of Birth Grade Street Address

 Day Month Year

 School City Postal Code

 Student's OEN # Telephone

 Parent/Guardian Telephone Home: Name of Medication

 Mobile: Condition for Which Medication is Prescribed

 Business: Possible Side Effects

 E-mail: Number of Times Per School Day for Administration:

 Time of Day for Administration:

 Emergency Contact Name: Dosage Per Administration

 Telephone: Administration Parameters (Dates)

 Mobile: From To:

 Parent/Guardian Approval Storage Requirements

 I hereby request and give permission to

+School to administer the noted medication according to Boa procedures and the instructions of the Physician. rd

+(Remaining Medication will be returned to the Parent/Guardia an)

 Date: Date:

 Signature of Parent/Guardian Signature of Physician